EnesHarman/Java-8-Main-Features/README.md

 ## Main features that came with Java 8

 Includes:
--Concurrency
+- Concurrency
--Stream API
+- Stream API
--Optional
+- Optional
--Time API
+- Time API
-...
+- ...

-And more.
+and more.